Emily Reed

 Emily has a particular interest in this field and has built up a successful Court of Protection practice.

-Emily appears regularly in cases involving welfare decisions and deprivations of liberty (DoL), including reviews under s.21A Mental Capacity Act 2005.
+Emily appears regularly in cases involving complex welfare decisions and deprivations of liberty (DoL).

-She is frequently instructed by local authorities, clinical commissioning groups and the Official Solicitor in health and welfare cases, dealing with issues as diverse and complex as the removal of pubic and underarm hair in accordance with religious practice to capacity to consent to sexual relations.
+She is frequently instructed by local authorities, clinical commissioning groups, the Official Solicitor and P’s family members in health and welfare cases, dealing with issues as diverse and complex as the removal of pubic and underarm hair in accordance with religious practice to capacity to consent to sexual relations.

 Emily acted as junior to Natalia Perrett in a complex case involving DoLs in respect of protected parties residing in children’s homes and residential special schools.
 She assisted in the preparation of legal submissions within the Re X and others (Deprivation of Liberty) [2014] EWCOP 25 litigation, in which Sir James Munby P (as he was then) conducted a review of the processes by which the Court of Protection authorises and reviews DoLs in the wake of the Cheshire West decision.